 Some of the benefits you expect to receive from a robo-advisor include:

 - Low Fees: Their fees are significantly lower than what you pay to the average mutual fund manager.
-Not only that, for accounts less than $10,000, there are absolutely no fees.

 - Customized and diversified portfolios